 Sometimes the opposite happens on a hot, humid day if the air outside is muggy.
 The air inside becomes condensation when your air conditioner cools it.

-Is your car window fogging up inside when it rains?
 It’s probably due to the excess moisture you are bringing into the car in the way of wet shoes or boots, wet coats or clothing, a wet umbrella, wet hair, or perhaps even a wet dog!
-The more wet people with belongings you have in your car, the more moisture you’ll bring into the air and the longer it will take to defog the windshield!
+The more wet people with damp belongings you have in your car, the more moisture you’ll bring into the air and the longer it will take to defog the windshield!

 Is your car window fogging up inside?
 Shoot us your questions in the comments below!